 The Instrumental program is open to all ages.
 Most students are between 13 and 30.

 If you would like to be considered for a resident assistant (RA) position, you must complete the RA portion of the application.
+RAs must attend the Festival for six weeks and be 21+.
 Resident Assistants receive free room and board.

 Each instrumentalist must apply individually and be accepted.
 The group will be coached together, but members will be treated as individuals for the purpose of admissions, financial assistance, and housing assignments.